Bjiornulf/advent-of-code2021/README.md

 Day 2 wasn't complicated either.
 I was the first one of my class to solve the problem, though I wasn't nearly fast enough to make it to the global leaderboard.
 It was also an opportunity to benchmark `fmt.Sscanf` vs `stings.SplitN` + `strconv.Atoi`.
 The latter combination ended up being significantly faster (~10x) and used fewer resources.

+### Day 3
+Day 3 was a bit harder, because I didn't know the language quiet that good.
+I knew how to solve the problme since the beginning, but it took me a bit more time.
+I also faced problems because I didn't fully read the problem in the first place, and some corner cases made the difference.
+In trying to go faster, I ended up going slower